+In respect of debt obligations (credit facilities availed from banks/ Capital market instruments) backed by Bank Guarantees/ Standby Letters of Credit from Banks/ Financial Institutions, the ratings will be linked to the credit quality of the Guaranteeing /SBLC issuing Bank.
 In such cases of Bank guarantee / SBLC backed structures, in addition to its own assessment, Acuité may rely on external ratings assigned by other rating agencies to these banks/ financial institutions.
-In case of more than one rating, Acuité will generally consider the lowest of the rating.
-In case of overseas banks/ institutions, Acuité may mapthe international rating of the bank to the domestic scale and then assign a rating based on the domestic equivalent of the bank's rating.
+In case of more than one rating, Acuité will generally consider the lowest rating.
+In case of overseas banks/ institutions, Acuité may map the international rating of the bank to the domestic scale and then assign a rating based on the domestic equivalent of the bank's rating.
 Acuité may suitably maintain a differential of 1-2 notches to the guaranteeing bank's rating /domestic equivalent rating.
-It is to be noted that such ratings are based on the credit quality of the guaranteeing bank and anyrevision in the credit rating of the said bank will result in a revision of the CE ratings assigned for the facilities/borrowings.
+It is to be noted that such ratings are based on the credit quality of the guaranteeing bank and any revision in the credit rating of the said bank will result in a revision of the CE ratings assigned for the facilities/borrowings.